jmuffat/jmuffat.com/data/content/pzview/index.md

 In 2020, I was part of a round of redundancies.
-Intel gave me permission to keep creating derivative works of the concept and, putting confinement time to good use, bringing pan+zoom to iPhone/iPad's photo library.
+Intel gave me permission to keep creating derivative works of the concept and, putting confinement time to good use, I've been bringing pan+zoom to iPhone/iPad's photo library.